david-risney/AppxUtilities/README.md

 ## Install

-Extract the contents of the [AppxUtilties.zip](https://david-risney.github.io/AppxUtilities/AppxUtilities.zip) file into somewhere in your PATH.
+Extract the contents of the [AppxUtilties.zip](https://david-risney.github.io/AppxUtilities/AppxUtilities.zip) file into a temporary directory.
+Open a new PowerShell prompt, cd to the temporary directory, and run ```Unblock-File *```.
+Move the files to somewhere in your PATH.

 ## Commands